Bill Gates

 Bill Gates in his youth

-The family resided in the peaceful Sand Pond neighborhood in the southern part of the city.
-A notable disturbance to this tranquil area was a tornado in September 1962, damaging eight houses, including the Gates' residence.
-William and Mary raised their future billionaire and philanthropist, but it was no easy feat.
+The family lived in the quiet Sand Pond neighborhood in south Seattle.
+The peaceful area was disrupted by a tornado in September 1962 that damaged eight houses, including the Gates family home.
+Raising their future billionaire and philanthropist wasn't easy for William and Mary.
 In his early years, Bill was quite rebellious.
-On one occasion, when Mary repeatedly failed to summon him for dinner, she shouted in frustration, "What on earth are you doing?"
-To which Bill retorted, "I'm thinking.
+One time, when Mary couldn't get him to come to dinner, she shouted in frustration, "What on earth are you doing?"
+Bill shot back, "I'm thinking.
 Have you ever tried thinking?"
-Following this outburst, Bill was referred to a psychologist who advised his parents to grant him more autonomy, noting, "Certain things become an obsession for Bill.
-Arguing with him on these matters is a fruitless endeavor."
+After this outburst, Bill's parents took him to a psychologist who advised them to give him more freedom, saying, "Certain things become an obsession for Bill.
+Arguing with him about these things is pointless."

-Heeding this advice, the parents ceased restricting Bill's independence.
-By the age of 13, he was allowed to spend nights at the University of Washington, which boasted a laboratory equipped with state-of-the-art computers (in an era when personal computers were unheard of), diving deep into his area of interest.
+Taking this advice to heart, his parents stopped limiting Bill's independence.
+By age 13, he was allowed to spend nights at the University of Washington, which had a lab with cutting-edge computers (back when personal computers didn't exist), diving deep into his passion.

 Bill Gates with his mother